Backporter/EBOOT.BIN-ELF-Patcher/README.md

 # EBOOT.BIN-ELF-Patcher
-this supports updates: skyrim 1.09 & skyrim 1.08 & fallout 4 1.22
+"This only works with SSE version 1.09 and 1.22 for Fallout 4" is no longer true. this supports updates: skyrim 1.09 & skyrim 1.08 & fallout 4 1.22
 Check the changelog.MD for more info